luthfihm/elementary-os-freya-uefi/installing-elementary-os-freya.md

 1. You repeatedly encounter an error message similiar to *"grub-efi-amd64-signed failed to install on /target/"* during the normal installation process.

 ## Expectations / Assumptions
-You must be comforatable with disk partitioning, mounting drices, and your computer.
+You must be comforatable with disk partitioning, mounting devices, and your computer.
 I won't be going into detail about commands, applications, or configuration outside the scope of this document.

 ## Before you get started
 If you will be dual booting with Windows 8.
 It is my advice that you install Windows 8, and ensure the system is completely up-to-date before starting the steps outlined in this document.
-If you intend to upgrade to Windows 8.1, do so before starting these steps you cannot install Windows 8.1 when **secure boot** is turned off.
+If you intend to upgrade to Windows 8.1, do so before starting these steps.
+You cannot install Windows 8.1 when **secure boot** is turned off.
 Trust me, upgrade now and save time.

 ## What you need
 1. A USB drive with a bootable version of Freya installed.